goyaground/FoCAT/README.md

 ## How does it work

-FoCAT consists of two parts: transformer neural network and a dense one.
-The main idea of the data processing can be described with the following diagram:
+FoCAT consists of two parts: transformer neural network and a dense neural network.
+The main data processing pipeline can be described by the following diagram:

 ![Diagram 1](img/diagram_1.png)

-The more detailed view can be found in the following one:
+A more detailed view is provided in the following diagram:

 ![Diagram 2](img/FoCAT_3-Model.drawio.svg)

-The main advantage of such a scheme is that we can perform training on the huge amount of a syntetic datasets with the simulated conditional average treatment effect.
-FoCAT further doesn't need to perform fine-tuning on the test data or perform search of the proper hyperparameters (it is actually impossible to do within the treatment effect task).
-Data generator can be described with the following diagram:
+The main advantage of this architecture is that we can perform training on the huge amount of a syntetic datasets with the simulated conditional average treatment effect.
+After training, FoCAT further doesn't need to perform fine-tuning on the test data or a search for optimal hyperparameters (it is actually impossible to do in the context of treatment effect estimation).
+The data generation process is illustrated in the following diagram:

 ![Diagram 3](img/Training_(3).drawio.svg)